Infrastructure Updates

 Those projects include:

 Greenfield, Missouri: Completed in 2023, the new electrical substation was designed to support the growing community.
-The previous substation served the area with two different distribution voltages, with equipment and structures dating back to the 1950s.
+The previous substation served the area with two different distribution voltages and structures dating back to the 1950s.
+Putting the entire city on one voltage helps Liberty to more quickly and efficiently restore service in the event of an outage.
 Read more.

 Gentry, Arkansas: In December 2024, Liberty joined local officials and legislators to celebrate the completion of the new substation in Gentry – an area experiencing tremendous growth.
 Read more.